gregorydickson/pashion-web/README.md

 # Brand Onboarding
  * Brand probably already has a Brand record in the database, if not, create a Brand in database at https://app.pashiontool.com/brand or http://localhost:8080/brand
  * upload Looks will create a Brand if none exists
  * Create users with the page /users/create in our application.
+After one user has been created for a brand, you can login and use that user to create more users.
  * Required fields for new users are email,city,is in pashion network, and password.